 Charter is the leading provider of duty and tax drawback services in the United States.
 Charter files claims for more duty and tax recoveries than all other U.S. service providers combined.
 Our legal experience, planning skills, high-level expertise and in-depth experience are simply unmatched by any other service provider.
 Our services include all matters necessary to establish and run a sophisticated drawback program that will maximize recoveries, including business review and identification of opportunities, planning and optimization, documentation, claim filing and audit support.

 Unused (Non-Manufacturing) Drawback – This provision of the drawback statute (19 U.S.C. § 1313(j)) allows for a refund of duties, taxes and fees on imported merchandise exported in essentially the same condition.
 Imports can be matched to exports by direct identification or by substitution (i.e. the export is “commercially interchangeable” with the import).
-This type of drawback can apply to all types of imports, and the export must occur after the import and within three years.
+This type of drawback can apply to all types of imports, and the export must occur within three years after the import.

-Manufacturing Drawback – These provisions of the drawback statue (19 U.S.C. § 1313(a) and (b)) allow for a refund of duties (no taxes and fees) paid on imported merchandise based upon the production and export of articles from imported, duty-paid input or similar (“same kind and quality”) domestic input, which is substituted for the imported input.
+Manufacturing Drawback – These provisions of the drawback statue (19 U.S.C. § 1313(a) and (b)) allow for a refund of duties (no taxes and fees) paid on imported merchandise based upon the production and export of articles from imported, duty-paid merchandise or similar (“same kind and quality”) domestic merchandise, which is substituted for the imported merchandise.
 This type of drawback can apply to a variety of manufacturing operations and various time limits apply.

 Drawback is a complex area that contains a vast array of rules, regulations and limitations.
 As the nation’s leading drawback service provider, Charter assists clients in maximizing their drawback in a compliant and efficient manner.